mattwojo/webvr/webvr-docs/essentials.md

 Just because the WebVR API is present in the browser doesn’t mean an HMD is plugged in.
 Browsers are in the process of rolling out the WebVR 1.1 standard in their stable branches right now, so assume that in the very near future, all users could potentially have the API present in their browser whether or not they have a headset or even know what VR is!

-Once you determine that the WebVR API exists, make a call to `navigator.getVRDisplays()`.
+Once you determine that the WebVR API exists, make a call to [`navigator.getVRDisplays`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getVRDisplays).
 The promise returned by this method will only resolve with an entry if a headset is plugged in - which is always true on a mobile but not always the case on desktop.
-If a VRDisplay is returned, examine the various attributes to determine the capability and state of the returned device such as `VRDisplay.hasExternalDisplay`.
+If a VRDisplay is returned, examine the various attributes to determine the capability and state of the returned device such as [`VRDisplay.hasExternalDisplay`](https://developer.mozilla.org/en-US/docs/Web/API/VRDisplayCapabilities/hasExternalDisplay).
 This promise may be rejected if the system is not capable of supporting WebVR (eg, if no drivers are installed)

-# Sample Code
+# Sample code
 ## The Enter VR button
-The Enter VR button is a visual cue that your content can present to an external headset, so should be visible on systems that support the API, even no headset is plugged in. _Feature detection_ can be used to determine the visibility (and enabled state) of the button.
+The Enter VR button is a visual cue that your content can present to an external headset, so should be visible on systems that support the API, even no headset is plugged in.
+Feature detection can be used to determine the visibility (and enabled state) of the button.

-The button should conform to the general visual conventions that have been adopted by many sites: an simple stencil image of some VR goggles, the words "Enter VR" are also common.
+The button should conform to the general visual conventions that have been adopted by many sites: a simple stencil image of some VR goggles, the words "Enter VR" are also common.
 The button itself should be accessible by keyboard tabbing and visually respond to being in focus.

 Typical Enter VR button image:
 ![Enter VR button from Mozillas' A-Frame](img/enter-vr.png)